Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Simulations

-\paragraph{DGP}: $N = 1000$ number of individuals, $T = 2$ number of time periods, $h = 20$ original number of $X$ covariates.
-Our basis function transformation takes third order polynomials of each variable, then adds interactions between each $\{D, X^{(j)}\}$ pair and their polynomials.
+\paragraph{DGP}: For each dataset, we draw a random sample with $N = 1000$ individuals, $T = 2$ time periods, and $h = 20$ original number of $X_{i,t}$ covariates.
+Our basis function transformation takes third-order polynomials of each variable, then adds interactions between each $\{D_{i,t}, X_{i,t}^{(j)}\}$ pair and their polynomials.
 We have a total of $p=244$ covariates after applying the basis function transformation.

 We generate outcome variables according to the following function: